iatorm/grime/README.md

     runhaskell grime.hs digits.gr digit-matrix

+If you want a speed boost, you should compile Grime with the command

+	ghc -O2 grime.hs

+and then run the resulting executable:

+	grime [options] grammarfile matrixfile

 By default, the interpreter prints the first match it finds, but this can be controlled using the option flags:

 - `-e`: match only the entire matrix, print `1` for match and `0` for no match.